Army IBOLC Training Plan

 1x Rep = 1x 25m length, so a round trip = 2x Reps.
 Only full lengths count.
 Athlete starts on the ground prone, and must drop to the ground prone at each turn around.
 Tally the total reps for each round.
 A sum of reps from all 3 rounds is the athlete’s final score.

-CLICK HERE to see an Army Infantry unit conduct the test
+CLICK HERE to see an Army unit conduct the assessment

 What equipment is needed to complete this program?

-What if I have less than 6 weeks before I start the IBOLC?
+What if I have less then 6 weeks before I start the IBOLC?

 Still start at the beginning of this training plan anyway.
 Don’t skip ahead.